Parcelli/Introduction-to-QIIME/Workflow-microbiome.md

 ## Diversity analysis
 ## Phylogenetic tree construction
 Microbiome data can analyzed without a phylogenetics tree.However,some diversity analysis methods like Unifrac require one.
-Phylogenetic tree allows us to consider evolutionary relatedness between the DNA sequences For this tutorial,we will use the fragment-insertion tree-building method using the sepp action of the q2-fragment-insertion plugin.This method aligns our unknown short fragments to full-length sequences in a known reference database and then places them onto a fixed tree.
+Phylogenetic tree allows us to consider evolutionary relatedness between the DNA sequences.
+For this tutorial,we will use the fragment-insertion tree-building method using the sepp action of the q2-fragment-insertion plugin.
+This method aligns our unknown short fragments to full-length sequences in a known reference database and then places them onto a fixed tree.
 * Download a backbone tree as the base for our features to be inserted onto.
 ```
 #Download Greengenes (16s rRNA) reference database: